sharwell/developer.rackspace.com/src/docs/cloud-queues/getting-started/index.rst

 ===========================
 Quickstart for Cloud Queues
 ===========================

-Queues is an open source, scalable, and highly available message and notifications service, based on the OpenStack Marconi project.
-Users of this service can create and manage a producer-consumer or a publisher-subscriber model.
-Unlimited queues and messages give users the flexibility they need to create powerful web applications in the cloud.
+Cloud Queues is an open source, scalable, and highly available message and notifications service, based on the OpenStack Marconi project.
+Cloud Queues uses a few basic components--queues, messages, and claims--which give you the flexibility you need to create powerful web applications in the cloud.

+This service supports a variety of messaging patterns, such as the *producer-consumer* model and the *publisher-subscriber* model, through which you create and manage queues and messages.

-It consists of a few basic components: queues, messages, claims, and statistics.
-In the producer-consumer model, users create queues in which producers, or servers, can post messages.
+* In the *producer-consumer* model, you create queues in which producers, or servers, can post messages.
 Workers, or consumers, can then claim those messages and delete them after they complete the actions associated with the messages.
 A single claim can contain multiple messages, and administrators can query claims for status.
+This pattern is ideal for dispatching jobs to multiple processors.

+* In the *publisher-subscriber* model, the publisher sends a message to the queue.
+All subscribers (or workers) listen for messages in the queue, but they do not claim them.
+Multiple subscribers can work on a message.
+Messages are eventually deleted based on their time to live (TTL) value.
+This pattern is ideal for notification of events to multiple workers at once.

 Concepts
 ========